-Subsequently, in 1866, Antoine LeCoultre along with his son Elie, opened the first Manufacture in the Vallée de Joux.
-A Manufacture is a term used to describe a watch company with the ability to produce its own watch movements.
-The region was, and still is, steeped in watchmaking tradition with the production of movement parts often taking place in myriad of small hillside ateliers.
+Subsequently, in 1866, Antoine LeCoultre along with his son Elie opened the first Manufacture in the Vallée de Joux.
+Manufacture is a term used to describe a watch company with the ability to produce its own watch movements.
+The region was and still is, steeped in watchmaking tradition with the production of movement parts often taking place in a myriad of small hillside ateliers.
 LeCoultre chose to house these various skills under one roof.

 In 1903, Jaques David LeCoultre joined forces with the Parisian watchmaker Edmond Jaeger.
 The business relationship blended Swiss watchmaking prowess with a notable air of French elegance.

 In the past, Jaeger-LeCoultre supplied movements to an array of other prestigious maisons and continues to be held in high esteem for its innovation, craftsmanship and technical expertise.

 This practitioner of Haute Horlogerie is based in Le Sentier in the Vallée du Joux, not far from Audemars Piguet.
 Indeed, the two companies in the past, when Jaeger-LeCoultre was privately owned, enjoyed a close working relationship.
 Today, Jaeger-LeCoultre is part of the large Swiss luxury group, Richemont SA.

 A key strength of Jaeger-LeCoultre is its ability to innovate.
 The company has 398 patents to its name, albeit with this number growing each year, there is an intrinsic obsolescence to any figure provided.
 Moreover, the brand has produced 1231 mechanical movements at the time of writing.

 Jaeger-LeCoultre has a diverse array of models from simple to complicated, from sports to dress watches.
 Furthermore, it has delivered a plethora of models to appeal to both male and female clientele.